mgbarsky/streamcount/README.md

 <pre> <code>make</code> </pre>

 <h2>To run:</h2>
-th to the compiled streamcount to your PATH variable, it can be run as a standard unix command: streamcount
+If you add a path to the compiled streamcount to your PATH variable, it can be run as a standard unix command: streamcount

 <h2>Program arguments</h2>